Rio Hondo College logo

 Transfers to: UC (*credit limit), CSU(*The UC will grant a maximum of 4 units credit for PE activity courses)

-This course is designed to provide the physical training and preparation for students interested in dance, yoga, Pilates, and athletics, and is suitable for individuals seeking to move with greater efficiency and less pain in everyday activities.
+This course is designed to provide the physical training and preparation for students interested in dance, Yoga, Pilates, and athletics, and is suitable for students seeking to move with greater efficiency and less pain in everyday activities.
 Students learn how to move safely and effectively while developing strength, flexibility, proper alignment, agility, balance, and coordination.
 Coursework is designed for those who want to work at a more deliberate pace and in a non-competitive atmosphere, or who are recovering from prior injury.

 KINA 139 - Cross Training for Fitness (1.0 units)